directvt/vtm/doc/kvm-input-mode.md

-# Keyboard/Viewport/Mouse VT Protocol
+# Next Generation VT Input Mode Protocol

-The goal of the `kvm-input-mode` protocol is to make command line interactivity cross-platform.
+The goal of the `ngvt-input-mode` protocol is to make command line interactivity cross-platform.

+- No TTY required.
 - All values used in this protocol are decimal and zero-based.
 - The bracketed paste mode is mandatory.
 - This protocol is backwards-compatible with the `win32-input-mode` protocol.